nerd190/zsh-plugin-manager/README.md

 ```
 plug trobjo/zsh-completions
 ```
-After declaring 0 or more plugins you can initialize the plugin manager by calling `plug init` in your `.zshrc`.
+After declaring 0 or more plugins you can initialize the plugin manager by calling `plug init`.
 Plugins declared after `plug init` will not be loaded upon initialization of your shell.

 ## Asynchronous plugins